and-rewsmith/and-rewsmith.github.io/_posts/08-13-23-pdf-summarizer.markdown

 ---
 layout: post
-title:  "I expected the GPT summarizers to be better..."
+title:  "I expected the GPT summarizers to be better"
 date:   2023-08-13 11:44:17 -0700
 categories: personal
 ---